IEEE Citation and Format - A Complete Guide

 Follow the below-mentioned steps to organize the reference list:

-- The title of the page should be “References” that must be aligned in the centre or left at the top of the page.
+- The title of the page should be “References” which must be aligned in the center or left at the top of the page.

 - List the references at the end of the paper in the same order they were cited in the text.

 - Use n.d. (no date) if no date is available.

 - Follow the numerical order by listing each reference with the hanging indent.

 - List the numbers in the square brackets on the left side.